 How to optimize your website, before Black Friday and Cyber Monday hits the ground?

-To take maximal advantage of this holiday season everything has to go smoothly.
+To take maximal advantage of this holiday season, everything has to go smoothly.
 But how can you ensure fast load speed and performance?
-How can you ensure page stability under the increased amount of consumers?
+How can you ensure page stability under the increased amount of costumers?
 What can you do to discover customer needs and adjust the steps of their online journey accordingly?

 1. PROVIDING SMOOTH CUSTOMER EXPERIENCE

-It can be extremely disappointing and make visitors leave your site if your webpage is loading way too slowly.
-High quality images are crucial to make a site appealing, however they can also cause problems.
-Compressing the site images properly is essential, as buffering high-resolution photos can take ages and make your potential customers hesitate, then leave.
+It can be extremely disappointing, making the visitors leave your site if your webpage is loading way too slow.
+High-quality images are crucial to make a site appealing; however, they can also cause problems.
+The proper compression of the site images is essential as buffering high-resolution photos can take ages, making your potential customers hesitate and, eventually, leave.
 Make sure your images, especially on your homepage are sized appropriately and are optimized.

 Too-large images are not the only factors that can annoy visitors while shopping online.

-Every step of the customer journey has to contribute to clicking that ‘Buy’ button.
+Every step of the customer journey has to encourage the customers to click on that ‘Buy’ button.

 2. MAINTAINING FAST LOAD SPEED

 It is quite common that unused scripts are still running in the background.
 They might not be slowing your load speed throughout the other days of the year, but they can if site traffic increases.
-The same implies to third party elements, snippets for example.
-Generally, these can help you in increasing conversion rates and have proven to be effective.
-During holidays on the other hand, these can cause more harm than good.
+The same applies to third party elements, snippets, for example.
+Generally, these can help you to increase conversion rates effectively.
+During holidays, on the other hand, they can cause more harm than good.
 GTmetrix is a fine online tool for testing webpage speed and performance.

 3. THE OUTSTANDING IMPORTANCE OF ALT TEXT

-Alt text appears when, by any reason the image itself won’t load on the page.
+Alt text appears when, by any reason, the image itself won’t load on the page.
 It is also essential to make navigation and searching easier.
-During Black Friday and Cyber Monday visual elements play an extremely important part in creating an engaging page content and appearance (read more about design elements in our previous article).
+During Black Friday and Cyber Monday visual elements play an extremely important part in the creation of an engaging page content and appearance (read more about design elements in our previous article).
 Inherently, the importance of alt text rises, too.